Category Archives: Writing Journey

 My story, “Running in Heels: A Memoir of Grit and Grace” is currently found at your favorite online bookstore.

-Here are a few photos taken at Barnes and Noble for you to enjoy.
+Here are a few photos taken at Barnes & Noble for your enjoyment.
 Two hours went by so quickly!

-Thank you for taking part in my journey.
+Thank you for joining me on my journey.

 Sign2collage-2015-07-20 (1)